Kong/developer.konghq.com/app/_gateway_entities/consumer-group.md

 Consumer Groups enable the organization and categorization of [Consumers](/gateway/entities/consumer/) (users or applications) within an API ecosystem.
 By grouping Consumers together, you eliminate the need to manage them individually, providing a scalable, efficient approach to managing configurations.

 With Consumer Groups, you can scope plugins to specifically defined Consumer Groups and a new plugin instance will be created for each individual Consumer Group, making configurations and customizations more flexible and convenient.
-For all plugins available on the consumer groups scope, see the [Plugin Scopes Reference](/hub/plugins/compatibility/#scopes).
+For all plugins available on the consumer groups scope, see the [Plugin Scopes Reference](/plugins/scopes/).

-{:.note}
+{:.info}
 > **Note**: Consumer Groups plugin scoping is a feature that was added in {{site.base_gateway}} version 3.4.
 Running a mixed-version {{site.base_gateway}} cluster (3.4 control plane, and <=3.3 data planes) is not supported when using plugins scoped to Consumer Groups.

 For example, you could define two groups, Gold and Silver, assign different rate limits to them, then process each group using a different plugin: